jonnyburch/jonnyburch.com/_posts/2011-03-09-creative-review.markdown

 __That sounds exciting!__

 N: It’s going to be fun.
 Right, it’s time to get back to Twitter!

 _Neil then stylishly finishes Mark off with a double top, becoming the first winner of fake ShellsuitZombie darts ever.
 He would have looked proud and honoured (and probably made a winners speech) if I hadn’t made the darts bit up.
 There had now been a two and a half hour period of no tweets from Creative Review, people were starting to need their fix.
 It was time to go._

+_This article was originally posted in ShellsuitZombie magazine issue 2 in 2011, which you can see [here](http://shellsuitzombie.co.uk/magazine/).
+Neither Mark nor Neil work at Creative Review any more, which is a pity._

+---